lavalink-devs/Lavalink/IMPLEMENTATION.md

 }
 ```

+If enabled by the `lavalink.server.allowTrackModifications` config value, any installed plugins may modify the contents of `playlistInfo` and each `info` object for a track

 Additionally, in every `/loadtracks` response, a `loadType` property is returned which can be used to judge the response from Lavalink properly.
 It can be one of the following:
 * `TRACK_LOADED` - Returned when a single track is loaded.
 * `PLAYLIST_LOADED` - Returned when a playlist is loaded.